 - Restrain Mrs. Ukenzy against her wish.
-The consequences of this option are: - a) The intravenous infusion will remain in situ, Mrs. Ukenzy will receive her prescribed fluids and IV drugs. - b) Mrs. Ukenzy may become upset and angry because her right to freedom and choice has not been respected. - Concede Mrs. Ukenzy's request and not restrain her.
+The consequences of this option are: - a) The intravenous infusion will remain in situ, Mrs. Ukenzy will receive her prescribed fluids and IV drugs. - b) Mrs. Ukenzy may become upset and angry because her right to freedom and choice has not been respected. - Concede Mrs. Ukenzy s request and not restrain her.
 The consequences include: - a) Mrs. Ukenzy, in an attempt to get out of bed may pull out her infusion and therefore may not receive the fluids that was meant to rehydrate her and will create problems of how to give her IV drugs.
-The needle may cause injury to her also. - b) Mrs. Ukenzy may slip and fall, and sustain injury, which may prolong her hospital stay and increase her hospital bill. - Concede Mrs. Ukenzy's request not to be restrained and assign a nurse to keep constant checks on her.
-However, there must be enough nurses on duty for this to be possible. - Concede Mrs. Ukenzy's request not to be restrained and get one of the family members or a friend to stay with Mrs. Ukenzy, while a nurse makes intermittent checks on her to ensure that no harm comes to her.
+The needle may cause injury to her also. - b) Mrs. Ukenzy may slip and fall, and sustain injury, which may prolong her hospital stay and increase her hospital bill. - Concede Mrs. Ukenzy"s request not to be restrained and assign a nurse to keep constant checks on her.
+However, there must be enough nurses on duty for this to be possible. - Concede Mrs. Ukenzy"s request not to be restrained and get one of the family members or a friend to stay with Mrs. Ukenzy, while a nurse makes intermittent checks on her to ensure that no harm comes to her.
 For this option to be possible, there must be a family member or a friend of Mrs. Ukenzy who is willing to stay with her.

-Step Seven: Apply Nursing Codes of Ethics to Help Guide the Action to be selected code of nursing ethics, is to promote her health, prevent illness, restore her health and to alleviate her suffering.
+Step Seven: Apply Nursing Codes of Ethics to Help Guide the Action to be selected

+Before you choose any course of action, you must have the nursing code of ethics in mind so that whatever action you carry out will be ethical.
+Your fundamental responsibility to Mrs. Ukenzy, according to the ICN code of nursing ethics, is to promote her health, prevent illness, restore her health and to alleviate her suffering.
 You are expected to respect her right as a person while doing all these.
 You should ask yourself how this responsibility applies in the present situation.
 The answer you give will help you make an appropriate choice of action.